Mitch here! It’s been a while. Missed you guys. 😉

 For us, the easiest way to start was to change our mindset about college savings, and simply think of it and treat it as another monthly expense, like the internet bill or car payment.
 (Except multiplied. 😳) Yes, the grand total is scary, but when you look at the monthly payment, it’s not that bad.

 Next, we determined what monthly dollar amount we were on the hook for.
 This was slightly more challenging.
-There’s a great deal of literature out there, lots of projections based on trends, and tons of different opinions about what higher education will look like in the future.
-Additionally, there’s a big disparity between costs associated with four-year public and four-year private universities at this point in time.
+There’s a great deal of literature out there, lots of projections based on trends, and tons of different opinions about what higher education expenses will look like in the future.
+Additionally, there’s a big disparity between college expenses associated with four-year public and four-year private universities at this point in time.

 COUNTRY Financial was a huge help here.
-We determined that right now, the average annual tuition for a four-year, in-state public university is about $23,700, and the average annual tuition for a four-year private university is roughly $48,900.
+We determined that right now, the average annual college tuition for a four-year, in-state public university is about $23,700, and the average annual tuition for a four-year private university is roughly $48,900.
 Accounting for a college price inflation rate of 3 percent, that gave us a good prediction of what college could cost in 2035: an average four-year grand total of around $168,800 for a public and ~$348,000 for private.

 Side note: I could write a whole post on why I think that “college” as we know it will eventually become obsolete and replaced by something entirely different that costs far less than it does now, because tuition prices are currently out of control and the surge can’t continue.
 That said, it hasn’t happened yet, and we want to be prepared either way.